-Loss for the period is \$1.2 million, an improvement of approximately \$73 thousand or 5.6% as compared to 2015.
-This improvement was mainly driven by lower foreign exchange losses.
+Loss for the period is -\$1.2 million, an improvement of \$164 thousand 11.6% as compared to 2017.

-Below are graphs exhibiting our Peru and Peru-related expected principal and interest payments based on loan contracts effective as of December 31, 2016.
-The principal and interest payments scheduled in the tables below reflects those debt service payments that are scheduled starting in January 1st, 2017.
+Below are graphs exhibiting our Peru and Peru-related expected principal and interest payments based on loan contracts effective as of December 31, 2018.
+The principal and interest payments scheduled in the tables below reflects those debt service payments that are scheduled starting in January 1st, 2019.